zesty-io/zestyio-atom/README.md

 * [complete] Have tray load information on the file opened
 * [complete] Have tray load relative information on the model associated with the views
+* [complete] Show relative stage preview URLs for each file
+* [complete] File creation for javascript and stylesheets
 * Have tray show a publish button for the file
 * Have tray show a synchronize button to get latest file code from the cloud
 * Have tray show the model fields relative to the file you are working on
-* [complete] Show relative stage preview URLs for each file

 ### Planned for beta